madromas/esotalk_docs/upgrading.md

 To upgrade esoTalk to the latest version, simply:

-1. [Download](/download) the latest version of esoTalk.
+1. [Download](https://github.com/madromas/esoTalk-v3) the latest version of esoTalk.
 2. Extract and upload all of the files to your web-server, overwriting old ones.
-(Be careful that you don't lose custom plugins, skins, and languages you've uploaded to the addons directory, though!)
+(Be careful that you don't lose custom plugins, skins, and languages you've uploaded to the addons directory, though!).
-3. Visit **your-forum.com/?p=upgrade** in your web browser and watch esoTalk complete the upgrade.

 ## Troubleshooting

-If you are having problems upgrading esoTalk, read the [Troubleshooting](/docs/debug) page.
+If you are having problems upgrading esoTalk, read the [Troubleshooting](/debug) page.